bearcat83/ff_sleeper/documentation/1-doc_sleeper_scores.md

 5. If the script should run:
    - Sets the status to "Updating" using `updateStatusCell()`.
    - Retrieves the current NFL week using `getCurrentNFLWeek()`.
-   - Clears and replaces the last 10 rows for the current week using `clearAndReplaceLast10Rows()`.
+   - Clears and replaces the rows for the current week using `clearRowsWithMatch()`.
    - Creates headers for the table if the sheet is empty.
    - Initializes a `currentRow` counter for writing data.
    - Constructs the API URL for fetching matchup data for the current week.